 Get started with retention policies and retention labels

 Ready to start governing your organization's data by retaining the content that you need to keep, and deleting the content that you don't?
-Use the following high-level guidance to get started:
+Use the following guidance to get started:

 Understand how retention works in Microsoft 365, and then identify whether you need to use retention policies or retention labels, or a combination: Learn about retention